 Administration precautions:

-If a daily dose is missed:
+If a dose is missed:

-Overdose may lead to:
+Overdose may cause:

 Emergency measures: